platformbuilds/mirador-core/docs/unified-query-architecture.md

 ## Overview

-The Unified Query Engine is the core component of MIRADOR-CORE v7.0.0 that provides intelligent routing and execution of queries across multiple observability engines.
-It abstracts the complexity of dealing with different data sources (metrics, logs, traces) and provides a single, consistent API for all observability queries.
+The Unified Query Engine is the core component of MIRADOR-CORE that provides intelligent routing, parallel execution, and correlation of queries across multiple observability engines (VictoriaMetrics, VictoriaLogs, VictoriaTraces).
+It abstracts the complexity of dealing with different data sources and provides a single, consistent API for all observability queries, including advanced UQL (Unified Query Language) support.

 ## Architecture Components